25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 9. Kids' Parade Float

 Decorate a wagon or bike as a mini parade float.
-Adult walks alongside with a red and blue smoke bomb in each hand while the kid rides through.
-Perfect for videos.
+An adult walks alongside with a red and a blue smoke bomb in hand while the kid rides through.
+Perfect for video.

 Games & Competitions